 Nothing to do – the chosen Item Revision has already been acquired previously.

 As part of the preparation phase, the cart uses default settings defined for each Item type that can be acquired.
 These settings are defined in the Content Cart Structure dialog, accessed by clicking the Change Settings control at the bottom-right of the Content Cart dialog.

 Default acquisition settings are defined in the Content Cart Structure dialog.

-These settings are used to determine the properties of newly-created Item Revisions in the target server - created ready, and in the planned state, to receive data from the original Item Revisions in the source server.
-They include a default folder in the target server, as well as default Lifecycle Definition, Item and Revision Naming Schemes, and a starting index.
+These settings are used to determine the properties of newly-created Item Revisions in the target Workspace – created ready, and in the planned state, to receive data from the original Item Revisions in the source Workspace.
+They include a default folder in the target Workspace, as well as default Lifecycle Definition, Item and Revision Naming Schemes, and a starting index.
 A default note is also defined, in the format

-In terms of destination folders in the target server, each Item type will be acquired into a distinct folder under:
+In terms of destination folders in the target Workspace, each Item type will be acquired into a distinct folder under:

-Modify these default acquisition settings in-line with schemes employed (and preferred!) for those Item types in your target server.
+Modify these default acquisition settings in-line with schemes employed (and preferred!) for those Item types in your target Workspace.
 Click on a cell to access edit controls.

 The acquisition settings in the Content Cart Structure dialog are coarse-level defaults.
 For Items that have never been acquired before – so the parent Item and initial revision are being newly-created (Action is

 Transfer new revision and item) – properties at the individual Item-level can be defined if needed, giving finer-level control.
 To do so, select an Item Revision in the main acquisition grid, and click the button.
 This will give you access to the Edit Item dialog, from where you can modify Item properties as required – overriding default settings.